KxSystems/docs/docs/kb/ssl.md

 If you open the downloaded `cabundle.pem` with a text editor you’ll see a list of certificates, and you can append your own self-signed `ca.pem` to this file if you wish.

-In the interests of not interrupting service, verification of certificates accepts expired certificates.

 If there is an issue in loading the CA certificate, an error similar to the following will be printed at the q console

 ```q